 In July 2010, the U.S. Government signed the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
 Section 1502 of the Dodd-Frank Act requires all US publicly traded companies to file disclosures and reports with the U.S. Securities and Exchange Commission related to the use of conflict minerals (tin, tantalum, tungsten and gold) in their products.
 More information on this topic is available at http://www.sec.gov/news/press/2012/2012-163.htm.

-AutomationDirect is not covered under this rule but we desire to support our customers that do request information to carry out compliance and due diligence activities.
-AutomationDirect is not able to fill out individual surveys for our customers due to the volume and variety of the requests.
+AutomationDirect is not covered under this rule, but we desire to support our customers that do request information to carry out compliance and due diligence activities.
+AutomationDirect is not able to fill out individual surveys for our customers or to populate or upload this data to the various reporting portals due to the volume and variety of the requests.

-The documents below are in Microsoft Excel format (.xlsx).
+The document below is in Microsoft Excel format (.xlsx).
 A free viewer can be downloaded from Microsoft at this link.